learn-co-curriculum/phase-0-pac-3-intro/README.md

 This process of bundling up small atoms into a _method_ is called "abstraction."
 "Abstraction" comes from the Latin word for "to pull away."
-When we're further away, many details are hard to see so only the most relevant shape of the general thing.
+When we're further away, many details are hard to see.
+Only the most relevant shapes are recognizable.
 For example, when you're on an airplane and are over a city the details of the mileage, what's in the cup holder, the make, or the model of the cars below are invisible, they're not _essential_.
 What is is the color of the little dots moving up and down the freeway.
 By abstracting we